 What are closing costs?

-In addition to obtaining financing, there are several steps you need to take to close on a home.
+In addition to obtaining financing, there are multiple steps you need to take to close on a home.
 At every stage, there are people who come in to perform different services, and each person needs to be paid.
 These are closing costs.
 Closing costs vary from lender to lender and state to state, but generally include:

 - Appraisal costs